SAP/luigi/docs/navigation-parameters-reference.md

   - **preloadUrl**(string): needs to be an absolute URL of a micro frontend belonging to a view group.
 It cannot be an URL of a node.
 It is recommended that you use a dedicated small, visually empty view, which imports Luigi Client and is fine with getting an empty context, for example, without an access token.
 The **preloadUrl** parameter is also required for view group caching in case you need a view group iframe to refresh whenever you navigate back to it.

+ ### intentMapping
+- **type**: array
+- **description**: contains an array of abstract intent objects that can be used to navigate through microfrontends thorugh LuigiClient linkManager.navigate() method.
+The attributes contained in each intent object of the array are abstract notations which can be used to define the target mapping of your desired intent navigation in a semantic way.
+Check our Advanced Scenarios page for an example scenario.
+- **attributes**:
+  - **semanticObject**(string): may represent a business entity such as a sales order or a product.
+It enables navigating to such entities in an abstract implementation-independent way.
+It can only only contain alphanumerical characters.
+  - **action**(string): defines an operation, i.e.: display, approve or edit.
+The operation is intended to be performed on a **semanticObject** such as a sales order or a certain product.
+It can only contain alphanumerical charcters but also the underscore character.
+  - **pathSegment**(string): represents the target of the navigation.
+In order to use it as a target link it has to be defined under navigation nodes in the Luigi Configuration.

 ## Node parameters
 Node parameters are all the parameters that can be added to an individual navigation node in the `nodes:` section of the Luigi configuration file.